happyhere-TN/HLDS_CHOICE--private-/README.md

 **HLDS_choce have:**

--dialog.box
+- Dialog.box

--HLDS the installation from steamcmd with latest update +amxmodw 1.9 (cstrike,valve)
+- HLDS the installation from steamcmd with latest update +amxmodw 1.9 (cstrike,valve)

--XASHDS yes u can choose xashds on dialog menu to installing from steamcmd with latest libs version and u can runing xashds server (cstrike,valve)
+- XASHDS yes u can choose xashds on dialog menu to installing from steamcmd with latest libs version and u can runing xashds server (cstrike,valve)

 # login first
     sudo -i